 Be on time, have things set up, make sure everything needed for the session is ready to go and the studio is clean, have songs edited, tracks labeled and sessions backed up multiple times, have amps out that you’re going to need, etc. etc..
 It’s the engineer’s job to make sure the session is running smoothly and the only way this can get done is if things are organized.
 Recording multiple songs requires a lot of time management.
 You need to be able to make sure you have enough time to finish the project on schedule.
-If you are constantly not finishing projects on time and clients need to pay more than what you had originally quoted them then they will not be very happy and less likely to be returning customers.
+If you are consistently not completing projects on time and clients, need to pay more than what you had initially quoted them then they will not be thrilled and less likely to be returning customers.

 Negativity is the single most morale draining characteristic when in the studio.
 There is nothing that can bring down the energy of a session more than negativity.
-“That sucks”, “that sounds bad,” “that’s a stupid idea”…… Leave all of these at the door.
-This type of attitude will just make a bad situation worse and a good situation bad.
+“That sucks,” “that sounds bad,” “that’s a stupid idea”…… Leave all of these at the door.
+This type of attitude will only make a bad situation worse and a good situation bad.